-Full refunds for registrations will be provided up to 14 days prior to an event.
+Full refunds for registrations will be provided up to 14 days prior to the event.
 Cancellations made 13-6 days prior will receive a 50% refund.
-There is no refund for registrations cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
+There is no refund for registration cancellations made within 5 days of your arrival or if you do not show up or leave a program or event early.
 The Retreat at Pacifica reserves the right to cancel any program at any time.
 In this instance, you will be refunded in full.